percyliang/sempre/TUTORIAL.md

 1. Convert the following natural language utterances into lambda-DCS logical forms:

       city with the largest area
       states bordering Oregon and Washington
       top 5 cities by area
       countries whose capitals have area at least 500 squared kilometers second tallest mountain in Europe
       country with the most number of rivers

 You should familiarize yourself with the Freebase schema to see which predicates to use.

 Execute these logical forms on the `geofreebase` subset to verify your answers.

-2. Write a grammar that can parse the above utterances into a set of candidates containing the true logical form you annotated above.
+2. Write a grammar that can parse each of the above utterances into a set of candidates containing the true logical form you annotated above.
 Train a model (remember to add features) so that the correct logical forms appear at the top of the candidate list.